-At the end of 2018, 41.3 million people were displaced within their own country as a result of conflict and violence.
+In 2020, 45.7 million people were displaced within their own country as a result of conflict and violence.
 In Syria, a large percentage of the population (6.6 million people) has been displaced.

 Unlike refugees, internally displaced persons are not protected under international law because they are legally under the protection of their country’s government—even if that government was the cause of their displacement.
 IDPs therefore represent one of the world’s most vulnerable groups, and one that UNHCR is committed to assisting.

 What is a refugee camp?

 A refugee camp is a temporary settlement built to house refugees.